d-kwiat/gtg/_sources/index.md

 Before getting started, take a quick look at [how to use this book](how-to-use-this-book.md) as it contains worked examples with Python code that you can run in the cloud for yourself even if you are new to programming.

-Please go ahead and browse.
 The sections aren't strictly ordered but this is a logical sequence to work through the scientific concepts:

 1. [Underlying concepts](underlying-concepts.md)
 1. [The basic model](basic-model.md)